nafizjiwa/JAVASCRIPT-DOM/README.md

   - Events are stored as Event objects containing as properties(data) and methods (functionality).
   - A triggering event passes the event object to the event handler function.      `function eventHandlerFunction(event){ console.log(event.timeStamp);}`
   - Some EVENT OBJECT properties
-                              - .target - access the eventTarget/element of the object
+                              - event.target - in object access the eventTarget or element to modify
-                              - .type - access the event type ie. 'click', 'load'
+                              - event.type - access the event type ie. 'click', 'load', 'wheel', mouse, keyboard
-                              - .timeStamp - time between DOM load and event firing
+                              - event.timeStamp - time between DOM load and event firing